spiral/docs/docs/en/queue/configuration.md

-# Queue and Jobs — Installation and Configuration
+# Queue — Installation and Configuration

 The Spiral Framework provides support for background PHP processing and a queue system for both the Web and GRPC bundles.
 This feature is available out of the box and allows you to work with a variety of message brokers including: